 Once offenses in a crime incident have been classified, agencies are tasked with scoring or counting the number of offenses having occurred.
-The scoring of offenses requires the application of the Hierarchy Rule, Crimes Against Persons versus Crimes Against Property scoring rules, the Hotel Rule, and Separation of Time and Place Rule.
+The correct method of scoring offenses incorporates the application of the Hierarchy Rule, Crimes Against Persons versus Crimes Against Property scoring rules, the Hotel Rule, and Separation of Time and Place Rule.
 Each of these scoring rules will have an impact by decreasing the number of offenses reported.